dreikanter/public-static/README.md

 * Each section name should be placed in a separate line and be surrounded with double dashes.
 * Custom field names and section names could be complemented with a sequence of processors.
 [TBD]

+## Migrating from Wordpress

+There is a great tool to export Wordpress data to PS-compatible files: [wp2md](https://github.com/dreikanter/wp2md).

 ## Dependencies